pine64/website/content/documentation/Pinebook_Pro/Guides/Using the optional NVMe adapter.md

 set-feature:02 (Power Management), value:0x000002
 ```

 Some NVMe SSDs don’t appear to allow saving the setting with "-s" option.
 In those cases, leave off the "-s" and use a startup script to set the non-default power state at boot.
-If you want to test performance without saving the new power setting semi-permanantly, then leave off the "-s" option.
+If you want to test performance without saving the new power setting semi-permanently, then leave off the "-s" option.

 On systemd based distributions like Manjaro, a non-default power state for an NVME can be set using a systemd service.
 This is useful in cases where the NVME drive does not save the power state and/or uses APST.
 An example systemd service, nvme-throttle.service, is shown below: